 - Yellow Fever

-Staffed by registered nurses trained in quick evaluation, the CSU Health Network Triage Clinic provides same day access for urgent medical conditions.
-Depending on your medical concern, the triage nurse may complete care, make you a future appointment, or refer you to the on call physician or nurse practitioner to be seen immediately.
+Staffed by registered nurses trained in quick evaluation, the CSU Health Network Urgent Care Clinic provides same day access for urgent medical conditions.
+Depending on your medical concern, the urgent care nurse may complete care, make you a future appointment, or refer you to the on call physician or nurse practitioner to be seen immediately.

 The Women’s Clinic provides gynecologic exams and consultations for students and their spouses and domestic partners.
 The primary focus of the clinic includes well woman exams, provision of contraception, evaluation and treatment of sexually transmitted illness and other related services.
 Counseling is provided for a multitude of health issues and concerns related to women’s health.
 The clinic is staffed by one family practice trained physician and three nurse practitioners, all of whom have worked for many years in women’s healthcare.